kaii-zen/xinomorf/examples/helloworld/README.md

-# Hello World!
+# Hello World module example

-Contrived example that says it all.
-Hopefully :)
-Just run `xm apply` and marvel at the greeting.
+Here we show how to factor out the previous config into a Xinomorf module; resulting in a much cleaner config.